Lost Arrow Spire: Lost Arrow Spire Chimney

 In June 1985, Jerry Moffatt did the first free ascent of the Lost Arrow Spire Chimney with Ron Kauk, as a live television event with an audience of over 30 million for ABC's Wide World of Sports.

-By 2022, two 6-year-olds had climbed the route, the first being American climber Tommy Caldwell, who had climbed it in 1987, and the other being American child, Sam Baker, who climbed it in 2020.
+In 2020, a six-year-old child named Sam Baker climbed the spire alongside his father.

 Lost Arrow Spire Tip

 The last two pitches of Lost Arrow Spire Chimney are called the Lost Arrow Spire Tip (5.12b or 5.7 C2) and complete the detached portion of the spire.
 The first free ascent of the Tip was in 1984 by a team led by Dave Shultz.
 The Tip route is often reached by rappelling into an area known as The Notch.
 Once the route is completed climbers can return to the main wall via a dramatic and famous Tyrolean traverse.

 Slacklining

 Lost Arrow Spire was to become one of the early hotspots for highlining, the version of slacklining in very high places.
 The line is typically 17-meters long and is 880-meters above the valley floor, and has a downhill (walking towards the Spire) and an uphill (walking away from the Spire) direction.

 The first person to perform a slackline to the Lost Arrow Spire was Scott Balcom on July 13, 1985; he used a safety leash.
 The first female to perform the feat was Libby Sauter on July 17, 2007; she also used a safety leash.

 In 1995, Darrin Carter became the first person to perform a slackline to the Lost Arrow Spire without any safety leash, called a "free solo" slackline, which he did on the downhill version; he was also only the second person after Balcom to complete a Lost Arrow Spire slackline.
 In 2003, Dean Potter became the first person to perform a "free solo" slackline in both downhill and uphill directions; Potter was only the second person to complete a "free solo" Lost Arrow Spire slackline after Carter.